Giyani: Land of Blood: Plot

 During apartheid, a piece of land had been allocated to the Van Reenen family who made their wealth by starting a banana plantation which worked with major supermarkets in South Africa.

 Now in the present, the land reclaimed by the community after a successful restitution claim, and is renamed Tiakeni (Build Yourselves) as a memento to the perseverance of the fictional Risinga community and success in taking back their land.
-The series focuses on a feud between the Mudau and the Baloyi families.
+The series focuses on a feud between the Baloyi and the Mudau families.

 According to Tshedza Pictures, The series brings to life the ageless themes of love rivalries, forbidden passion, stolen land and corruption.

 Season 2 plot

 Two years later Richard Mudau (Nduvhuho Mutsila) got out of prison after he got arrested for fraud but he got out poor and he met this wonderful women Manoko Ledwaba (Rami Chuene).
 Khensani(Mathabo Mothibe) who is Richard's daughter moved to Joburg and she got in love with a Zulu guy Fezile(Senzo Radebe).
 Musa(Wiseman Zitha) who is Khensani's ex married to Tiyiselani (Nyeleti Khoza) who later got killed by Manoko.
 Mhani Tsakani (Linah Ebony Ngcobo) became a chef and Mhani Dayina (Candy Tsa Mandebele) continued to be a shebeen queen.
 Manoko pretends to be innocent but she is not what they think she is.
 She is working with Vukosi Moyo Fumani Shilubana), who is up to no good.